-- Please note that we will NOT be having our traditional "Back to School Night/Meet the Teacher" due to COVID-19. - We will be dismissing school at 1:00 p.m. on August 23-25. - School will dismiss each day at 3:20 p.m. beginning August 26. - During the school day all doors will remain locked.
+- Please note that we will be having our traditional "Back to School Night/Meet the Teacher" on August.
+19. - We will be dismissing school at 1:00 p.m. on August 23-25. - School will dismiss each day at 3:20 p.m. beginning August 26. - During the school day all doors will remain locked.
 Access to the building is gained at the main entry door by pressing a button to the right of the doors.